-We decided to use the existing frames rather than attempt to create new ones.
-They were in pretty good shape and needed only a coat of paint.
-Because of this, we were simply able to trace the size needed and cut out the MDF pieces with a jigsaw.
-We found that the frames were not square and had to do a bit of trimming.
+It was difficult to cut the MDF because it is very flimsy.
+We determined that the most effective way to cut it was to use a jigsaw.
+Ultimately, we found that the frames were not square and had to do a bit of trimming.
 We found it was easiest to use a utility knife to trim down the necessary pieces.
-Once the MDF was cut to size, we were able to paint and seal each panel using the paint sprayer.
+Once the MDF was cut to size, we were able to paint and seal each panel using a paint sprayer.

 We used the original braces to hold the screens into the frames after I removed the nails, so it was pretty simple to use the nail gun to tack the braces and screens into the frames.
 I still need to repaint the frames, but I think the screens make a big impact.

 We needed several tools to complete this project.

 - Nail gun

 For us, just replacing the existing screens in our radiator covers was a quick, easy, and inexpensive fix.
 It made a huge impact but was much cheaper than tearing our the existing radiator covers and replacing them.
 What do you think of this DIY project?

 For more of our DIY home projects, check out my post on creating storage shelving for your garage or basement from 2x4s or my post on how we made a concrete table top.